FREE CONSULTATIONS (614) 444-1900

 Online Shopping

 Online shopping allows people to find and purchase almost anything that they need without ever leaving the comfort of their homes.
 While this is a positive thing for consumers, it can also be risky.
 Skilled criminals often pose as legitimate retailers by putting up fake websites and ads, some of which mimic established online retailers.
 They may offer items that appear to be from popular brands at low prices.
 Consumers who shop at these fake sites are asked to provide their credit card numbers for payment but may also be asked to pay in ways that are not typical of online stores, like with a pre-loaded money card, a money order, or even a wire transfer.
-When a consumer pays for their order, they may never receive it, or the items that they get might be knockoffs or different items entirely.
+When a consumer pays for their order, they may never receive it, or the items that they get might be knockoffs which is a form of criminal simulation, or different items entirely.

 Fake Charities